hmc-cs111-spring2016/project-ideas/free-2.md

 _How might the user interact with the language?
 What does programming look like?
 Why is this the right way to interact with the problem domain?_

+The user could interact with the language in ways like tracking data in an excel sheet or writing out simple commands.
+Programming looks like entering current menstrual state, date, time, and other relevant data about mood and health.
+I don't know if this is the right way to interact with the problem domain to be honest.
+If I were to choose this project, I would start by interviewing people and seeing how they would prefer to interact with the language.

 ### Operation (semantics)
 _What might happen when a program runs?
 How does a program interact with the user?
 What kinds of errors might occur, and how might they be communicated to the user?_

+When a program runs, the user should gain some sort of insight about their personal health, either in the form of stats or predictions.
+The program interacts with the user by maybe taking in additional input once it is set up, or by displaying information.
+Errors could occur if non-comprehensible data is added to the program.
+Some sort of message stating the type of issue with the data would be helpful.

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

+Tracking basic statistics regarding one's period should be easy to set up and configure.
+More detailed record keeping might be difficult.
+Tracking completely unrelated health issues should not be a concern of this language.

 ### Related work